-Compared to the MSP of 2009, the national marine protected areas were not just shown for information purpose only, but designated as priority areas.
-Spatial designations for the protection of specific species such as priority and reservation areas for divers (loon) and a temporary seasonal reservation area for harbour porpoises were included in the North Sea.
-Within the Baltic Sea, bird migration corridors are shown, for which there is a textual designation, defining measures of risk reduction in case of events of mass migration.
+Compared to the MSP of 2009, the national marine protected areas are not just shown for information purpose only, but designated as priority areas.
+Spatial designations for the protection of specific species such as priority and reservation areas for divers (loon) and a temporary seasonal reservation area for harbour porpoises are included in the North Sea part of the MSP.
+In the Baltic Sea, bird migration corridors are outlined, for which there is a textual designation, defining measures of risk reduction in case of events of mass migration.